Human coronavirus 229E

 Human coronavirus 229E (HCoV-229E, Alphacoronavirus chicagoense) is a species of coronavirus which infects humans and bats.
 It is an enveloped, positive-sense, single-stranded RNA virus which enters its host cell by binding to the APN receptor.
 Along with Human coronavirus OC43 (a member of the Betacoronavirus genus), it is one of the viruses responsible for the common cold.
 HCoV-229E is a member of the genus Alphacoronavirus and subgenus Duvinacovirus.
+It is also known as being the first coronavirus in humans, it was isolated at the University of Chicago.

 Transmission

 HCoV-229E transmits via droplet-respiration and fomites.

 Signs and symptoms

 HCoV-229E is associated with a range of respiratory symptoms, ranging from the common cold to high-morbidity outcomes such as pneumonia and bronchiolitis.
 However, such high morbidity outcomes are almost always seen in cases with co-infection with other respiratory pathogens; there is a single published and a single unpublished case to date of a 229E infection that caused acute respiratory distress syndrome (ARDS) in an otherwise healthy patient having no detectable co-infection with another pathogen.
 HCoV-229E is also among the coronaviruses most frequently codetected with other respiratory viruses, particularly with human respiratory syncytial virus (HRSV).